logikfabrik/uJet/docs/source/working_with_types.rst

 Id
 ^^
-Inherited from the `IdAttribute` attribute.
 The member type identifier.
 Specifying a member type identifier will enable member type tracking.
 Tracked member types can be renamed; uJet will keep your Umbraco database synchronized.

 .. code-block:: csharp